WeblateOrg/weblate/docs/admin/projects.rst

 translation files).
 In Weblate you can manage strings for every translation and it does not enforce the strings in all translations to be consistent.

-For monolingual formats, the strings are added to the source language and that makes it automatically translatable in all the translations.
-The strings are managed only on source language and are automatically added or removed in the translations.
+For monolingual formats, the strings are managed only on source language and are automatically added or removed in the translations.
+The strings appear in the translation files once they are translated.

 .. seealso::